mrnkr/redux-saga-toolbox/README.md

 * 1.0.8 - Updated the documentation to fix some discrepancies and fixed the forms reducer so that it does not re-register a form.
 * 1.0.9 - Updated selectors to be memoized.
 * 1.0.10 - Updated saga generator typings to support predicates as takeEvery and subscribe actions.
 If you're like me you wanted this to trigger the same saga with multiple actions.
+* 1.0.11 - Added support for initial values in the forms module.

 ### The boy scout rule